 MARE’s program is guided by four core themes:

 - Marine spatial planning

 MARE was established in 2000 by the Universiteit van Amsterdam, Amsterdam Institute for Metropolitan and International Development Studies (AMIDSt) and the Amsterdam School for Social Science Research (ASSR) and SISWO (Netherlands Institute for Social Science Research).
-In 2001 The chairgroup of Rural Development Sociology (RDS) of Wageningen University and Research Centre (WUR) became a partner in MARE.
-In December 2007 the Environmental Policy Group (ENP) and the Law and Governance Group (LAW) of Wageningen Universtity also became partners of MARE.
+MARE now has four institutional partners, located in three countries of Europe: the University of Amsterdam (Governance and Inclusive Development Group), Wageningen University and Research Centre (Environmental Policy Group), Aalborg University (Innovative Fisheries Management), and Tromsø University (Norwegian Fisheries College).